 “It took a long time, but as soon as I let go of my anger and resentment, I was free.
 I dropped the chains I’d been carrying around like Ebenezer Scrooge and felt as if a single balloon could lift me off the ground and carry me to the sky.”

 I wrote those words some time ago while working on a story in which my main character had been betrayed.
 She was suffocating under the weight of her own hostility and venom.
 As the writer who created this character, I understood her refusal to forgive.
-In fact, I was quite sure I didn’t want her to.
-But as any writer knows, sometimes characters have minds of their own, as if they can jump off the page and poke the author on the shoulder and demand we go in a different direction.
-That’s what my character did – she forced me to allow her to forgive . . . of course that changed the trajectory of my plot, but that’s another story!
+In fact, I was quite sure I didn’t want her to . . .
+Continue reading “The Art of Forgiveness”

 I’ve gone in and out of several writing groups over the years.
 For the most part, I’ve gotten at least something out of each one — encouragement, sympathy, advice . . . and oh yeah, homegrown vegetables – writers have all kinds of interesting hobbies!
 For many of us, however, there comes a time when a critique group fails to serve its purpose.
 Here are FOUR situations that indicate it might be time for you to move on.